 An “Alphabetical List Of Ships, Brigs, Schooners, and Sloops or Cutters, belonging to Guernsey, in employ for the year 1827” confirms that N. Le Mesurier was Master of 169 ton brig Flora, but states that the owners were A. S. Symes and Co.
 Hannibal Sheppard appears to have had his own, separate business, Sheppard and Co., which also appeared in the list of 1827.

 When the census of 1841 was taken, Aaron and his family were enumerated at “Charottrie” (Charroterie), a street in St Peter Port, Guernsey.
 With Aaron Symes (age 48, Navy Half Pay) were Sarah (age 39) and children Deborah (20), Ann (18), Anna (12), Robert (10), and Aaron junior (4), plus two female servants.
-Aaron’s birthplace was shown as England, while his wife and children were all born on Guernsey.
+Aaron’s birthplace was shown as England, while his wife and children (listed – along with those who died young – in the family bible, an extract from which is shown above) were all born on Guernsey.
 It looks like the Symes family had been living on the island continuously for more than 20 years – a situation which was soon to change.

 The New Navy List of August 1843 had no entry under ‘Present Employment’ (in the Royal Navy) for Lieutenant “Aar.
 S. Symes”.
 Within two years however, Aaron was appointed (on 21 May 1845) to Her Majesty’s Steam-packet Redwing.
 This vessel, a 60-horsepower steamship on Post Office service, was based at Liverpool under the command of Thomas Bevis.